istio/istio.io/content/en/docs/ops/best-practices/deployment/index.md

 creation requests cluster-wide.
 This effectively makes a single `istiod` replica a single point of failure for any operation that creates pods.

-To avoid this, set `autoscaleMin: 2` in your Helm values.
-The `istiod` chart ships with `autoscaleEnabled: true` by default, so the Horizontal Pod Autoscaler controls the replica count.
+To avoid this, set `autoscaleMin` to at least `2` in your Helm values override for the `istio/istiod` chart.
+The chart ships with `autoscaleEnabled: true` by default, so the Horizontal Pod Autoscaler controls the replica count.
 Setting the minimum to 2 ensures at least one replica remains available during disruptions:

 {{< text yaml >}}
 autoscaleMin: 2
 {{< /text >}}

-Combine this with pod anti-affinity to spread replicas across nodes and zones.
+Add the following to your Helm values override for the `istio/istiod` chart to spread replicas across nodes and zones.
 Use `requiredDuringSchedulingIgnoredDuringExecution` for node-level separation to guarantee replicas run on different nodes.
 If capacity is insufficient, the unschedulable pod surfaces the issue instead of silently colocating both